MrPeanutButta/cx/README.md

 Fork the repo, email aaron.hebert@gmail.com and request to be added to the repo members roster.<br>
 We would be happy to welcome anyone willing to learn and help build this project.
 Ad-hoc SCRUM meetings are to be held to discuss various designs and implementations.
-These discussions are intended to help the group learn and stay on track with whats going on in the project.<br>
+These discussions are intended to help the group learn and stay on track with whats going on in the project.
+Availability for voice chat is a minimum requirement.<br>

 The design RFC (Request for Comment) directory in Cx/doc/dev explains the thought processes around the various stages of development.
 Also, there is a super secret (and super lonely) IRC channel on freenode.<br>